modsim/ChromaHD-genmesh/README.md

 - [ ] Try embedded bead CP and mesh size control

 Known Issues
-- After mesh size constraints were applied to only surfaces (and points were used inside beads), the Netgen optimizer crashes randomly.
+- Netgen optimizer crashes sometimes.
+(After mesh size constraints were applied to surfaces)
-    - Does this still happen with fields?
 - Geometry.ScalingFactor doesn't work.
 Use preScalingFactor instead.
 - In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]